ctthanhthao/generator-application/README.md

   1. In generator-application folder, open terminal from this folder

   2. Run **_docker-compose build_**.
 It will take around 5 minutes to get this step done.
-     Tasks will be perform in this steps such as create database, execute unit tests/integration tests before jar file is generated
+     Tasks will be perform in this steps such as create database, execute unit tests/integration tests before jar file is generated.

-  3. Finally, run **_docker-compose up_** for starting application at port 8086
+  3. Finally, run **_docker-compose up_** for starting application at port 8086.

+  For the first time, you can meet the error **Communication link failure** because mysql db hasn't been started properly before starting generator app.
+This error will go away when we run **_docker-compose up_** again

+  `
+generator-app-c_1  | SQL State  : 08S01
+generator-app-c_1  | Error Code : 0
+generator-app-c_1  | Message    : Communications link failure
+generator-app-c_1  |
+generator-app-c_1  | The last packet sent successfully to the server was 0 milliseconds ago.
+The driver has not received any packets from the server. generator-app-c_1  | mysqldb_1          | 2020-08-17 14:27:20+00:00 [Note] [Entrypoint]: Creating database generator-app generator-app-c_1  | 2020-08-17 14:27:20.432  INFO 1 --- [           main] o.apache.catalina.core.StandardService   : Stopping service [Tomcat]
+mysqldb_1          | .......
+`

-At this stage, you can use browser or postman to make a request to the application
+At this stage, you can use browser or postman to make a request to the application.

 ## APIs